ThePhD/ThePhD.github.io/_posts/2019-06-24-Phase 1 Complete.markdown

 # Challenges

-There are some implementation challenges that need to be worked through over after the algorithms are optimized.
+There are some implementation challenges that need to be worked through after the algorithms are optimized.

 ### bit_view<std::reference_wrapper<std::vector<std::size_t>>>

 Or otherwise known as: the bane of library developers everywhere.
 It requires a bunch of really silly `unwrap_unref` calls everywhere and it's fairly exhausting to do, UGH.
-This is not explicit supported right now, but planned to as part of some Phase 3 if-there-is-time work.
+This is not explicitly supported right now, but planned to as part of some Phase 3 if-there-is-time work.

 ### Higher-Level Constructors